Topsector-Logistiek/DIAC-Linked-Data-Authorization/README.md

   - Depending on the query form (ask, select, construct, describe), a valid media type should be provided as accept header.
 After execution, the respective Linked Data will be received as response in the format requested by the accept header.
   - TriplyDB returns only the first page back when executing a query, meaning that you can get up to 10,000 results.
 In case you want to receive all the data from TriplyDB at once, you can set the *pagination* parameter to true.
   - If you would like to request data on behalf of another user, you can provide the *access subject* of this user, i.e. their EORI.
 If it is not provided, the access subject is the ClientId of the current logged in user.
-> Note: You can find all the valid media types and result formats for all query forms on [TriplyDB] .
+> Note: [Here](https://triply.cc/docs/triply-api#sparql-query-result-formats) you can find all the valid media types and result formats for all query forms.

 ## Development
 Want to apply authorization on Linked Data yourself?
 Great!
 This software is open source.